Interacting diffusions and trees of excursions: convergence and comparison: Convergence to the virgin island model

 Now we show that reversing time in the process of immigrating excursions does not change the distribution of the process.
 The process $(Y_t)_{t\geq0}$ restricted to non-extinction is time-reversible when started in the invariant measure $m$, that is,

-for every $T\in[0,\infty)$ and every non-negative measurable function on $\C\rob{[0,T]}$.
-If the speed measure $m$ is replaced by the left-hand side of~\eqref{eq:relation_m_Q}, then~\eqref{eq:time_reversal_Y} can be extended to allow for extinction.
-To show this we first formulate the Markov property of the excursion measure.
+for every $T\in[0,\infty)$ and every non-negative measurable function on $\C\rob{[0,T]}$, see Section 13 of Chapter 15 in \cite{KarlinTaylor1981b}.
+The next lemma shows that if the speed measure $m$ is replaced by the left-hand side of~\eqref{eq:relation_m_Q}, then~\eqref{eq:time_reversal_Y} can be extended to allow for extinction.
+First we state the Markov property of the excursion measure.
 Definition~\eqref{eq:Q} of $Q$ as rescaled law of $(Y_t)_{t\geq0}$ together with the Markov property of $(Y_t)_{t\geq0}$ implies that